Cheesebaron/cheesebaron.github.io/_posts/2019-02-09-build-light.md

 So setting pixel 2 to green you call: `strip.SetPixelColor(1, green)`, the index starts at 0.

-If you are interested in seeing the rest of the code I wrote for this little project you can check out this gist with all of it: https://gist.github.com/Cheesebaron/c95052a82970a74d52e891bbf638bc97
+If you are interested in seeing the rest of the code I wrote for this little project you can [check out this gist with all of it][gist].

 Here is a beauty shot of the device.